mbmccormick/mbmccormick.github.io/_posts/2013-04-29-secure-shell-access-on-the-kindle-4.md

 ---
 layout: post
-title: 'Secure Shell Access on the Kindle 4'
+title: "Secure Shell Access on the Kindle 4"
 ---

 I bought a used [Kindle 4](http://en.wikipedia.org/wiki/Amazon_Kindle) the other day because I want to build a dashboard-type display for my apartment.
 The e-paper display is perfect for this because it is low-power and non-intrusive, which is great for displaying the weather or a calendar.
 I'll talk more about this project in another post, but today I wanted to share how to get root [SSH access](http://en.wikipedia.org/wiki/Secure_Shell) on the Kindle 4 and how to interact with the e-paper display.